-Although the Trustee's arrangement with the Fiduciary Manager is expected by the Trustee to be a long-term partnership, the Fiduciary Manager's appointment could be terminated within a shorter timeframe due to other factors such as a significant change in business structure or the investment team or where the Fiduciary Manager fails to ensure alignment between underlying investment managers and the Trustee's policies.
+The Fiduciary Manager's appointment could be terminated within a shorter timeframe due to other factors such as a significant change in business structure or the investment team or where the Fiduciary Manager fails to ensure alignment between underlying investment managers and the Trustee's policies.

-The Fiduciary Manager is paid an ad valorem fee and a performance based fee, for a given scope of services which includes consideration of long-term factors, responsible investment and engagement.
-The Trustee reviews the costs incurred in managing each Section of the Scheme annually.
+The Fiduciary Manager is paid a fee for a given scope of services which includes consideration of long-term factors, responsible investment and engagement.
+The Trustee reviews the costs incurred in managing each of the Defined Benefit Sections annually.